MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

   This is done by saving cached credentials.
 This approach works until there's an authentication challenge to the cached credentials.
 A typical scenario is when a user changes their password on a different device.
 The cached credentials on the current device become outdated and SSO fails.
 Edge detects this failure and shows a re-authentication popup that prompts the user to update their cached credentials on the current device.

 - **Updated profile management and customization controls.** Enhancing the profile management and customization experience through surfaced profile controls and an expanded range of default avatars.
 With these updates, users can effortlessly tailor their profiles to their preferences and select from a broader collection of profile avatars.

+- **Updated UX for Microsoft Defender for Endpoint blocks.** Microsoft Edge now provides a different blocking experience for Microsoft Defender for Endpoint based blocks (Web Content Filtering and Custom Indicators).
+For more information, see [Web protection](/microsoft-365/security/defender-endpoint/web-protection-overview?view=o365-worldwide).

 ### Policy updates